 Tell us more about founding your own company, Little Underground Producer Management?

 It was just a natural progression based on all my previous experiences in the UK.
 I ran Little Underground as an artist management company for 5 years on my own, before joining a producer management company for 4 years.
-I had always wanted to move to New York, and when the opportunity arose, the most natural progression seemed to be to take the producer management knowledge I had accumulated and fold it into Little Underground, to resuscitate it, and use the reputation and contacts I had previously created to then move forward.
+I had always wanted to move to New York, and when the opportunity arose, the most natural progression seemed to be to take the producer management knowledge I had accumulated and fold it into Little Underground.
+I was fortunate enough to team up with Shmanagement, an artist management company based in NYC, who were keen to expand their business and move into representing producers.
+They loved the brand and reputation I had already created with Little Underground so we joined forces to create a stronger, more powerful team and conquer the production world together!

 What’s the best part about it?